stacksimplify/aws-eks-kubernetes-masterclass/09-EKS-Workloads-on-Fargate/09-01-Fargate-Profile-Basic/README.md

 ```
 ## Step-03: Review NGINX App1 & Ingress Manifests
 - We are going to deploy a simple NGINX App1 with Ingress Load Balancer
-- We cannot use NodePort Service for Fargate Pods for two reasons
+- We cannot use Worker Node Node Ports for Fargate Pods for two reasons
   - Fargate Pods are created in Private Subnets, so no access to internet to access
   - Fargate Pods are created on random worker nodes whose information is unknown to us to use NodePort Service
+  - But in our case, we are in mixed environment with Node Groups and Fargate, if we create a NodePort service, it will create the service with Node Group EC2 Worker Nodes Ports and it will work but when we delete those Node Groups, we will have an issue.
+  - Always recommended to use `alb.ingress.kubernetes.io/target-type: ip` in ingress manifest for Fargate workloads
 ### Create Namespace Manifest
 - This namespace manifest should match the one with we have created the Fargate Profile namespace value `fp-dev`
 ```yml